Schools as Organizations

 New York City has been at the forefront of this work.
 Since 2007, the New York City Department of Education has administered an annual School Survey to all parents and teachers, as well as students in grades 6-12, to illuminate their perceptions of things like safety, relationships, instructional quality, and leadership at their school.
 The NYC School Survey is, by far, the largest such effort in the nation.

 The Research Alliance began working with the district in 2010, to ensure that the Survey was capturing valid and reliable information, and to enhance its usefulness to school and district leaders.
 This early work resulted in concrete improvements to the Survey and provided valuable lessons for other cities engaged in similar initiatives.
 Our collaboration deepened in 2014, when the Research Alliance helped the NYC DOE develop its "Framework for Great Schools."
 This project leveraged research conducted in Chicago to outline and measure specific areas of school functioning that had been found to be important for improving student outcomes.
+More recently, we helped the district revise the 2023 Survey to make it shorter and more user-friendly.

 Measuring What Matters for Long-Term Success

 In the latest incarnation of this work, the Research Alliance is continuing our partnership with the NYC DOE to define, measure, and support effective learning environments in NYC schools.
 With a focus on the new Chancellor’s vision of schools as “the pathway to economic prosperity,”—where all students graduate well prepared for “a rewarding career, long-term economic security, and equipped to be a positive force for change”—the Research Alliance is helping the DOE reimagine its framework for school accountability and improvement.
 Together, we are reviewing relevant research and grappling with important questions about how to define “success” for students and schools: What do young people need to earn a high-quality degree and/or be employed with a meaningful, family-sustaining job?
 What skills and experiences will help students be “a positive force for change”?
 How can we measure and support progress toward these objectives, for all students, beginning in the earliest grades?
+Findings from a range of Research Alliance studies, including those focused on Career and Technical Education and the CS4All initiative, are helping provide answers to these vital questions.

 Through this work, the Research Alliance will continue to build knowledge about the organizational factors that support strong teaching and learning.
 Ultimately, we hope this information is useful, both to individual schools and the district as whole, as they work to improve outcomes—and to provide better, more equitable experiences, opportunities, and resources for all NYC students.